lokeshkumarchinnagurikani-git/Github.Self-portfolio-/README.md

 <p>

 Hello!
-I am <strong>Lokesh Kumar</strong>, currently pursuing 3rd year B.Tech in Electronics and Communication Engineering at Madanapalle Institute of Technology and Science (MITS).
+I am <strong>Lokesh Kumar</strong>, currently pursuing B.Tech in Electronics and Communication Engineering at Madanapalle Institute of Technology and Science (MITS).

 I am passionate about learning Embedded Systems, IoT, VLSI, Python, HTML and Full Stack Development.
 I enjoy learning new technologies and working on real-world engineering projects to improve my technical knowledge and problem-solving skills.